Lincoln Grammar School: 18th Century and early 19th Century

-During the 18th Century the school would appear to have been relatively successful and the school was sending pupils regularly to Cambridge University and developed a strong connection with Magdalene College, Cambridge where two Fellowships and scholarships were reserved for pupils from the School.
-A former pupil, Daniel Cosgrove, became Master of Magdalene College in 1714.
+During the 18th Century the school would appear to have been relatively successful and the school was sending pupils regularly to Cambridge University and developed a strong connection with Magdalene College, Cambridge where two Fellowships and scholarships were reserved for pupils from the school.
+A former pupil, Daniel Cosgrove Waterland, became Master of Magdalene College in 1714.
 In 1724 when John Goodhall was appointed master, the City added an additional £30 to the salary of £20 already being paid by the Dean and Chapter.
 Notable scholars under Goodall were Thomas Pownall, Governor of the Province of Massachusetts Bay and his brother John Pownall, secretary to the Board of Trade, and also John Sibthorp who became Sherardian Professor of Botany at the Oxford University.

 There is a lengthy description of the School under Mr Hewthwaite, who was the master from 1765 to 1791, by Henry Digby Beste in his Personal and Literary Memorials.
 Beste, who was at the school from 1776 to 1783, did not particularly enjoy his time at the school complaining about the floggings that took place and the lack narrow curriculum that was taught, being mainly Latin and Greek.
 Beste provides a description of the school: